McKenzie & Co.: Gameplay

 The plot revolves around being a high school junior and trying to find a date for the prom.
-At the beginning of the game, the player chooses between being one of two playable characters.
-Kim is a cheerleader and Carly is an actress.
+At the beginning of the game, the player chooses a character, cheerleader Kim or actress Carly.
 The opening scene is in the character's bedroom, where all six members of McKenzie & Co are having a sleepover.
 They look through the yearbook and then ask the player to choose between two guys.
 For Kim, the choice is between Brett and Steven, while Carly chooses between Derrick and Brandon.
 The rest of the game is spent trying to get the designated love interest to ask the player character to the prom.

 Both characters have their own rooms in the game where they can read magazines, read their diaries, listen to voice messages, call people, apply makeup, or put on clothes.

 When they are away from their rooms, the rest of the gameplay is through short video clips.
 The player must choose an option of what to do or say at the given time, and the videos will show the outcome.
 Some choices will lead to the same eventual path as others, and some choices will result in a game over.

 At the end of the game, if all goes well, the player's date will pick them up and the gameplay will finish with the school yearbook, where the player can see a picture of the player character and their date at prom.

-Locations

-There are 16 different locations accessible in this game, all within Bay City.
-There are four separate areas of town, each with four unique locations.
-Most locations are only accessible at certain points in the game.

-Northridge

-Madison High School - All teenage characters in the game attend this school.
-It is mandatory that the character attend class on certain days or they are 'grounded' and it is game over.
-There are five classes that can be attended in the game: music, art, math, science, and English.